-Even if we obtain regulatory approval for any of our product candidates that we may develop or acquire in the future, the applicable product may not gain market acceptance among physicians, healthcare payors, patients or the medical community.
-Market acceptance of any of our product candidates for which we receive approval depends on a number of factors, including:
+Even if we obtain regulatory approval for any of our product candidates that we may develop or acquire in the future, the approved product may not gain market acceptance among physicians, healthcare payors, patients or the medical community.
+Market acceptance of approved products depends on a number of factors, including:

-- the efficacy and safety of such product candidates as demonstrated in clinical trials; - the clinical indications and patient populations for which the product candidate is approved; - · acceptance by physicians, major cancer treatment centers and patients of the drug as a safe and effective treatment; - the adoption of novel gene therapies by physicians, hospitals and third-party payors; - the potential and perceived advantages of product candidates over alternative treatments; - the safety of product candidates seen in a broader patient group, including its use outside the approved indications; - any restrictions on use together with other medications; - the prevalence and severity of any side effects; - product labeling or product insert requirements of the FDA or other regulatory authorities; - the timing of market introduction of our products as well as competitive products; - the development of manufacturing and distribution processes for our product candidates; - the cost of treatment in relation to alternative treatments; - the availability of coverage and adequate reimbursement and the willingness of patients to pay out-of-pocket in the absence of coverage or inadequacy of reimbursement by third-party payors and government authorities; - relative convenience and ease of administration; and - the effectiveness of our sales and marketing efforts and those of our collaborators.
+- the efficacy and safety of the product as demonstrated in clinical trials; - the clinical indications and patient populations for which the product is approved; - acceptance by physicians, treatment centers and patients of the product as a safe and effective treatment; - the adoption of novel genomic therapies by physicians, hospitals and third-party payors; - the potential and perceived advantages of the product over alternative treatments; - the safety of the product seen in a broader patient group, including its use outside the approved indications; - any restrictions on product use together with other medications; - the prevalence and severity of any side effects; - product labeling or product insert requirements of the FDA or other regulatory authorities; - the timing of market introduction of the product as well as competitive products; - the development of manufacturing and distribution processes for the product; - the cost of treatment in relation to alternative treatments; - the availability of coverage and adequate reimbursement and the willingness of patients to pay out-of-pocket in the absence of coverage or inadequacy of reimbursement by third-party payors and government authorities; - relative convenience and ease of administration; and

+• the effectiveness of our sales and marketing efforts and those of our collaborators.

-If any of our product candidates are approved but fail to achieve market acceptance among physicians, patients, healthcare payors or treatment centers, we will not be able to generate significant revenues, which would compromise our ability to become profitable.
+If any of our product candidates are approved but fail to achieve market acceptance among physicians, patients, healthcare payors or treatment centers, we will not be able to generate significant revenues from the approved product, which would compromise our ability to become profitable.

-Even if we are able to commercialize our product candidates, the products may not receive coverage and adequate reimbursement from third-party payors in the United States and in other countries in which we seek to commercialize our products, which could harm our business.
+Even if we are able to commercialize any approved products, such products may not receive coverage and adequate reimbursement from thirdparty payors in the United States and in other countries in which we seek to commercialize them, which could harm our business.

 Our ability to commercialize any product successfully will depend, in part, on the extent to which coverage and adequate reimbursement for these products and related treatments will be available.
-Government authorities and third-party payors, such as private health insurers and health maintenance organizations, determine which medications they will cover and establish reimbursement levels, which can affect demand for, or the price of, any product candidate for which we obtain regulatory approval.
-Given the nature of the product candidates that we are developing, some patients may require treatment only one time (e.g., single dose administration), and there is substantial uncertainty about the pricing structure for such products, and the level of coverage and reimbursement that will be available for a shift to single-dose treatment as compared to chronic therapy over a patient's lifetime.
-If other companies establish a new pricing structure or business model, including payment based on demonstration of long term efficacy, our ability to price or obtain reimbursement for our products may be adversely affected.
+Government authorities and third-party payors, such as private health insurers and health maintenance organizations, determine which medications they will cover and establish reimbursement levels, which can affect demand for, or the price of, any approved product.
+Given the nature of the product candidates that we are developing, some patients may require treatment only one-time (e.g., single dose administration), and there is substantial uncertainty about the pricing structure for such products, and the level of coverage and reimbursement that will be available for a shift to single-dose treatment as compared to chronic therapy over a patient's lifetime.
+If other companies establish a new pricing structure or business model, including payment based on demonstration of long-term efficacy, our ability to price or obtain reimbursement for our products may be adversely affected.
 If such pricing structure or business model do not adequately fund the costs of our research and development, manufacturing and commercialization efforts, our business may be adversely affected.